Psionica/psionica.github.io/docs/workshop/dual.md

 ### Your Dual is the librarian of your thoughts
 {: .no_toc }

-Your Dual is very apt at searching for items in your knowledge base, just like a librarian knows their way around bookshelves.
+Your Dual is very apt at searching for items in your knowledge base, just like a librarian knows their way around the bookshelves.
 Ask it for notes which describe metaphors of the mind, and you'll get a list of candidates in seconds, even if part of the search results were written years ago.
 Ask it for entries which provide arguments supporting the feasibility of mind upload, and it will readily point you towards the (numerous) relevant items.

 ## Architecture